HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ### Methodology

 This sizing activity rendered scenarios for the WCM, DAM, and HCL DX pages and portlets.
-This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in AWS EC2 instances.
+This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon EC2 instances.
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

 To achieve the maximum throughput for users, an initial set of runs was done with a lower number of users on a single-node setup.
 Pods were then scaled accordingly.